How to Start Planning a Group Trip (and Actually Make It Happen)

 Is there:

-- A season you really want to experience (snow, summer, cherry blossoms)?
+• A season you really want to experience (snow, summer, cherry blossoms, fall colours)?

-If there’s something meaningful behind the trip, it often makes decisions easier – especially when it comes to dates.
+When there’s a clear reason behind the trip, decisions tend to fall into place more easily – especially when it comes to dates.

 4. Throw around destination ideas (without overthinking it)